thedynamiclinker/sudocode/lost+found/5/Homeless.md

 > -Charles Petzold, The Annotated Turing

 ## Other Quotes

-> _We may now construct a machine to do the work of this computer._
-> -Alan Turing, 1936

 > _Let us now return to the analogy of the theoretical computing machines...
 It can be shown that a single special machine of that type can be made to do the work of all.
 It could in fact be made to work as a model of any other machine.
 The special machine may be called the universal machine..._
 > -Alan Turing, Lecture to the London Mathematieal Society, February 20th 1947